ktor-vi/ktor-vi/README.md

 - 👋 Hi, I’m @ktor-vi
-- 👀 I’m interested in R, Rust and Haskell
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on DevOps and WebDevelopment !
+- 💞️ I’m a student at School 19 (42 Network) !
 - 📫 How to reach me : send me an email, me@ktorvi.me

 <!---